Linnaean Herbarium

 The Linnaean Herbarium (herbarium code: LINN) is a historically significant collection of over 13,000 dried plant and lichen specimens assembled by the Swedish taxonomist Carl Linnaeus (1707–1778).
 Housed at the Linnean Society of London since 1828 (and at its current location in Burlington House since 1873), it forms the foundation of modern botanical nomenclature and serves as the primary reference for Linnaeus's 1753 work Species Plantarum, the starting point for modern plant taxonomy.
 The herbarium includes specimens from Linnaeus's botanical explorations and global collaborations, spanning early Swedish collections to acquisitions from the Americas, Asia, and Africa.

 The collection, begun during Linnaeus's student days, expanded considerably during his time in the Netherlands and England.
 After Linnaeus's death, his son inherited the herbarium, which was sold to English botanist James Edward Smith in 1784.
 Smith's acquisition and subsequent founding of the Linnean Society of London advanced the Linnaean system globally.
-The herbarium's organisation remains largely as Linnaeus's son left it in 1783, offering essential context for interpreting Linnaeus's specific names.
+The herbarium's organisation remains largely as Linnaeus's son left it in 1783, offering context for interpreting Linnaeus's specific names.

-The Linnaean Herbarium remains a key resource for botanical research and understanding 18th-century scientific practices, with ongoing preservation, documentation, and digitisation efforts improving its accessibility.
-It remains vital for modern botanical nomenclature, providing context for about 5,900 Linnaean specific names.
-Current research, including the Linnaean Plant Name Typification Project, demonstrates its enduring relevance in botanical studies more than two centuries after its creation.
+The Linnaean Herbarium is a primary resource for botanical research and for the study of 18th-century scientific practice.
+Ongoing preservation, documentation, and digitisation initiatives have increased access to the collection for researchers.
+The herbarium continues to be used in modern botanical nomenclature, as it provides original material or historical context for approximately 5,900 specific names published by Linnaeus.
+Its continued use in projects such as the Linnaean Plant Name Typification Project reflects its sustained role in contemporary botanical research.